 6. You feel anxiety more consistently than any other emotion in your relationship.

-Example: My Asshat was unpredictable.
-I never knew if he’d keep his plans with me and I never knew when he might betray me with another woman.
-So I spent much of my time stalking him and attempting to control and guard him.
-I was as anxious as a Selena Gomez with a Justin Bieber.
+Example: A client’s beau was unpredictable.
+She never knew if he’d keep his plans with her, and she never knew when he might betray her with another woman.
+She spent much of her time stalking him and attempting to control and guard him.

 “Codependency is a learned behavior that can be passed down from one generation to another.
 It is an emotional and behavioral condition that affects an individual’s ability to have a healthy, mutually satisfying relationship.